75 Dollar Bill

 75 Dollar Bill is a musical duo formed in New York City in 2012.
 Its members are Che Chen (guitar), formerly of True Primes, and Rick Brown (drums), formerly of V-Effect and Curlew.
 Sasha Frere-Jones described their music as displaying "a certain kind of formal fullness and technical freedom," which he said has helped introduce jazz to a new generation.
 Other critics have noted that their music shows signs of Mauritanian influences, because Chen studied Moorish music in Mauritania with Jheich Ould Chighaly in 2013.
 Their first full-length album, Wooden Bag, was released in 2015 by Other Music Recording Company.
 Their second album, Wood/Metal/Plastic/Pattern/Rhythm/Rock, was released in 2016 on the Los Angeles-based label Thin Wrist.

 For their 2019 album, I Was Real, they expanded to a larger ensemble of players, which the Guardian described as "adding yet more depth to their placeless, gripping grooves".
+The Wire named I Was Real the number one album on their year end list for 2019.
 Since then they have self-released a series of live recordings through Bandcamp, including Power Failures and the Social Music at Troost series.